Perishable Product Transportation Seminar

 Laura Grant, The UK P&I Club, Thomas Miller P&I (Europe) Limited

 “Very good to have a smaller group of people and thus

 more discussion, and a good mix of people too”

 Gillian Clark, The North of England P&I Association Limited

 We are delighted to announce that the following guest speakers will be presenting at the seminar:

 Ms. Mieke Claessens, Sales Support Coordinator at DeltaTRAK Europe, Belgium

-The participation fee for the seminar will be kept at GBP 1,180.00 per person, the same as last time.
+The participation fee for the two days is GBP 1,320.00 per person.
 Places at this seminar are limited to a maximum of 16 participants and will be allocated on a first come – first serve basis.
-To register for this event, please download and fill in the Registration Form following the link below, and return it via email to
+To register for this event, please download and fill in the Registration Form following the link below, and return it via email to firstname.lastname@example.org

 Ridding ourselves of plastic – a genuine possibility?